-We completed investment of our initial public offering and leverage proceeds during the 1st quarter 2012.
-Market values of our investments increased during the quarter and, along with the remaining leverage proceeds, contributed to an increase of \$37 million in total assets since November 30, 2011.
-Distribution increases from our investments were in-line with our expectations while the increase in total assets during the quarter resulted in increased asset-based expenses.
-We declared our 1st quarter 2012 distribution of \$0.40625 on November 30, 2011.
-This distribution reflects full investment of our IPO and leverage proceeds and equates to a 6.50 percent yield on the IPO purchase price.
+Market values of our investments decreased during the quarter, contributing to a decrease of \$27 million in total assets during the 2nd quarter.
+Distribution increases from our investments were in-line with our expectations while the slight increase in average total assets during the quarter resulted in increased asset-based expenses.
+Total leverage as a percent of total assets increased and we maintained our quarterly distribution of \$0.40625 per share.
 Additional information on these events and results of our operations are discussed below.